jcaselman-keysight/redesigned-octo-potato/README.md

 # Container Images for Eggplant Functional

-This repository contains Dockerfiles which will build container images containing Eggplant Functional, as well as an example set of GitHub Actions demonstrating how the container can be build and then used to run an Eggplant Functional script.
+This repository contains Dockerfiles which will build container images containing Eggplant Functional, as well as an example set of GitHub Actions demonstrating how the container can be built and then used to run an Eggplant Functional script.

 The Dockerfiles allow you to create images for both Linux flavors of Eggplant
 Functional: RedHat (using CentOS 7 as the base image) and Ubuntu (using Ubuntu 16.04